gemdrive/gemdrive.io/pages/protocol.md

 **`GET /<path>`**

-File reads are the most basic type of request.
-These are supported as vanilla HTTP GET requests.
+File reads are supported as vanilla HTTP GET requests.
 Support for HTTP GET is required.
 Support for HTTP Range requests is highly encourage, and may be required in future protocol revisions.

 Technically, a static webserver is a valid GemDrive server.
 In practice, it should set CORS headers in order to be useful to web apps.